On Embeddings for Numerical Features in Tabular Deep Learning: Embeddings for numerical features

-At this point, we take inspiration from the one-hot encoding algorithm that is widely and successfully used for representing discrete entities such as categorical features in tabular data problems or tokens in NLP.
+At this point, we try to start simple and turn to "classical" machine learning techniques.
+Namely, we take inspiration from the one-hot encoding algorithm that is widely and successfully used for representing discrete entities such as categorical features in tabular data problems or tokens in NLP.
 We note that the one-hot representation can be seen as an opposite solution to the scalar representation in terms of the trade-off between parameter efficiency and expressivity.
-In order to check whether the one-hot-like approach can be beneficial for tabular DL models, we design a continuous alternative to the one-hot encoding (since the vanilla one-hot encoding is barely applicable to numerical features).
+To check whether the one-hot-like approach can be beneficial for tabular DL models, we design a continuous alternative to the one-hot encoding (since the vanilla one-hot encoding is barely applicable to numerical features).

-Formally, for the $i$-th numerical feature, we split its value range into the disjoint set of $T^i$ intervals $B_1^i,\ \dots,\ B_T^i$, which we call \textit{bins}:
+Formally, for the $i$-th numerical feature, we split its value range into the disjoint set of $T^i$ intervals $B_1^i,\ \dots,\ B_T^i$, which we call \textit{bins}: $B_t^i = [b_{t - 1}^i, b_t^i)$.
 The splitting algorithm is an important implementation detail that we discuss later.
 From now on, we omit the feature index $i$ for simplicity.
 Once the bins are determined, we define the encoding scheme as in \autoref{eq:piecewise-linear-encoding}: